software-mansion/protostar/website/docs/cairo-1/06-testing/cheatcodes-reference/declare.md

 Declares a contract given its name defined in the [protostar.toml](../../05-protostar-toml.md) configuration file.

-- `contract` name of a contract as cairo shortstring (e.g. `declare('mycontract')`).
+- `contract` name of a contract as Cairo shortstring (e.g. `declare('mycontract')`).

 :::info
-Declare only supports Cairo1 (new syntax) contracts.
-To declare old cairo0 contracts, use [declare_cairo0](./declare-cairo0.md).
+Declare only supports Cairo 1 (new syntax) contracts.
+To declare old Cairo 0 contracts, use [declare_cairo0](./declare-cairo0.md).
 :::